 Remark: From version 19, HFSQL is the new name of HyperFileSQL.

-// Create the Orders data file (described in the analysis)
+// Creation of the data file Commande (described in the analysis)

-- True if the data file was created,
+- True if the data file was created or opened,

 - False if a problem occurred.
 HError is used to identify the error.
 If a fatal error occurs, a specific process is required to continue the program and to check whether the data file was created (see the Notes).

 <Data file>: Optional character string (with or without quotes)

 If this name is not specified, HCreationIfNotFound handles the last data file used by the last function for HFSQL management (starting with the letter H).

 If this parameter is equal to "*", all the data files found in the current analysis will be created or opened.
 If a password is specified, this password is used for all the data files.